A professional calling, driven by personal experience

 “This is an emotional field of law, and over time I have become comfortable with the uncomfortable topics of disability and death.
 I offer confident, practical guidance and recommendations to people who may not see a light at the end of the tunnel,” she says.
 “I have walked in their shoes, and I am here to guide them.”

 Lindsay is a magna cum laude graduate of the University of Richmond School of Law, where she served as president of the McNeill Law Society and as annual survey editor of the Law Review.
 She is also an alumna of the University of Virginia, where she earned a bachelor’s degree in government and edited the sports page of The Cavalier Daily.
-Lindsay also was a district representative for the Office of Congressman Eric Cantor between 2002 and 2006.
+Prior to attending law school, Lindsay served as district representative for an area member of the house of representatives.

 “After my daughter died, I had to find a way to continue caring for her, even if she was gone,” Lindsay says.
 “My work at this firm fulfills that purpose and gives me time in my life to set aside, just for her, to make something of a life cut too short.”

 *While Lindsay operates her practice primarily from the Midlothian office, she is available to meet with clients at either the Midlothian or Shockoe location.

 - Assisting a young woman who suffered a stroke with executing power of attorney and advance medical directive so her mother can assist her with her financial and medical circumstances and decisions; drafting a special needs trust to be funded with GoFundMe assets donated by friends to help her pay her medical bills; advising the mother on possible appeal of Medicaid and Supplemental Security Insurance benefits, possible appeal of insurance denial of in-network coverage, and application for and coverage through Virginia Medicaid while client is in inpatient rehab in another state.